-Not all cat food is the same – there can be a drastic difference between different brands and product lines.
-Unfortunately it can be the case that cheaper is riskier, as it may use more cheap nutritionally deficit fillers or it may not be compliant with Australian standards.
+Not all cat food is the same – there can be a drastic difference between brands and their product lines.
+Unfortunately, it can be the case that cheaper is riskier as it may use cheaper, nutritionally deficit fillers or it may not be compliant with Australian standards.
 This can also happen at the top end of the price range, which is why it’s so important to read the label.

 Cats have different dietary needs at different stages in their life – that’s why you’ll see different foods labelled for different kinds of cats.

 There are also specialised food products available for special needs cats.
 If your cat has any chronic health issues, you should consult your vet about the appropriate diet to keep them healthy and happy.